OPT-Engine: Benchmarking the Limits of LLMs in Optimization Modeling via Complexity Scaling: The Primary Bottleneck: Diagnosis and Evidence

-\textbf{Linguistic Complexity. } We test the causal role of linguistic complexity by constructing a controlled template experiment.
-Starting from a base description, we generate two additional templates of systematically higher complexity.
-Critically, all three templates describe the \emph{same} numeric instance and constraint set, isolating linguistic variation as the sole independent factor.
-To quantify this variation rigorously, we adopt perplexity~\cite{jelinek1980interpolated} ($\text{PPL}$, see Appendix \ref{app:ppl} for details) as our primary complexity metric.
-Figure~\ref{fig:ppltemp} illustrates this template variation for the TSP problem.
+\textbf{Linguistic Complexity. } We first test the causal role of linguistic complexity by constructing a controlled template experiment.
+From a canonical description template, we create two additional derivative versions with progressive syntactic and lexical complexity.
+Critically, all three templates share the \emph{same} numeric instance and constraint set, isolating linguistic variation as the sole independent factor.
+To rigorously quantify this variation, we employ perplexity($\text{PPL}$)~\cite{jelinek1980interpolated} (see Appendix \ref{app:ppl} for details) as our primary complexity metric.
+Figure~\ref{fig:ppltemp} exemplifies these variations for TSP across three distinct complexity tiers (easy, moderate and hard).

-The results in the top row of Figure~\ref{fig:ppl} show that solution accuracy remains stable as PPL increases when the underlying mathematical structure is held fixed \footnote{For subsequent experiments, we fix linguistic complexity by using the \emph{Easy} template unless otherwise specified.}.

-\textbf{Objective Perturbations.} We next investigate whether perturbations to the objective function disrupt LLM-based optimization modeling accuracy.
+Building on this metric, we investigate its impact on model performance.
+The results in the top row of Figure~\ref{fig:ppl-main} show that solution accuracy remains stable as PPL increases when the underlying mathematical structure is held fixed. \textbf{Objective Perturbations.} We next investigate whether perturbations to the objective function disrupt LLM-based optimization modeling accuracy.
 Intuitively, modifying the objective function shifts the optimization criterion and could potentially confuse models that rely on familiar signatures rather than explicitly reasoning about objectives.
+Formally, for the original objective $f(x)$, we apply a linear perturbation by adding a constant: